nubenetes/awesome-kubernetes/docs/kubernetes-networking.md

 - [k8gb.io](https://www.k8gb.io) A cloud native Kubernetes Global Balancer
 - [blog.abaganon.com: Why you probably won’t use K8gb.io](https://blog.abaganon.com/going-global-with-kubernetes-490cf51e2bf8) This article covers the 2 kinds of Global Server Load Balancers and goes into some hands-on specifics of K8gb — the first open-source DNS-based Global Server Load balancer for Kubernetes.

+## VPC Lattice

+- [dev.to/aws-builders: Amazon VPC Lattice — Build Applications, Not Networks](https://dev.to/aws-builders/amazon-vpc-lattice-build-applications-not-networks-59j8) An exciting new service that simplifies the networking layer for developers and cloud administrators.

 ## Images